Zed Releases

 • Download the artifacts for each release draft and test that you can run them locally.

-9. Publish stable / preview drafts, one at a time.
+• Publish stable and preview drafts, one at a time.

 • Use Vercel to check the progress of the website rebuild.
 The release will be public once the rebuild has completed.